Wagasana, greeting the day

 On day 7, do you want another slice of pizza or hot fudge sundae?
 Does you dog want another kibble after eating kibble 7-days a week?
 Life Reward training teaches respect and life long behaviors that can save a dog’s life.
 It channels energy into positive outlets.
 Instead of lazily throwing the dog bowl down full of kibble (BORING), hold the bowl and ask (teach) watch-me | sit | down.
 Teach a stay and toss a Kong Wobbler (enrichment feeding toy) that will give them at least 5-10 minutes of foraging time.

-Your dog chew your Smart phone?
+Let-it Happen, Let-it Go: Let it happen, learn, let it go (good, bad, death, lottery.
+Dogs are creatures of habit, in the moment.
+Holding on to something causes anger, aging - and loss of creative, free flowing energy.
+Your dog chewed your cell phone?
 Did you let it happen?
 Learn, let it go.
 Partner leave you to join a monastery?
 Definitely go through the emotions (anger, sadness, rage), learn, let it go.
 You get the picture.
 This is a helpful mantra for almost everything that happens.
-Process, yes, learn, absolutely, let it go to move forward, be empowered and more healthy, a MUST.
+Process, yes, learn, absolutely, let it go to move forward, be empowered and healthy.

 Living and Learning: Living and learning, what else is there?
-Every being is here to live and learn.
 When we learn one lesson, we move on to another.
 Oftentimes, we learn the same lesson over and over -- called practice till we get it.
+A master of anything practices all of their lives because they are making progress.
 Learning about the relationship between thoughts and experiences, humans and dogs, all we do is the best we can with the knowledge and understanding we have.

-Being willing to change is not always easy.
+Being willing to change and try it differently, that’s courage.
 When we are willing to open our minds and challenge the possibilities that "yes" there may be a different or better way, our dogs benefit too.
-Making lessons easy, fun and forgiving, gives our dogs a chance to be individuals, offering us not just sits and downs, but companionship – opportunities to explore outside (exercise), play and love another species.
+Making lessons easy, fun and forgiving, gives our dogs a chance to be individuals, offering us not just sits and downs, but companionship – opportunities to explore outside (exercise), dog sports, play and always - love.

 Everyday, I will practice easy, understanding, fun, fair and forgiving living and learning for me and my dog.

 Two of the deepest emotions we can have is love and loss.